Targeted VAE: Variational and Targeted Learning for Causal Inference: Background

-The propensity score for individual $i$ is defined as the conditional probability of being assigned treatment $g(t_i,\mathbf{x}_i) = p(\mathbf{t}=t_i | \mathbf{x}=\mathbf{x}_i), \: \in [0,1]$ \cite{Rosenbaum1983}.
+The propensity score for individual $i$ is defined as the conditional probability of being assigned treatment $g(t_i,\mathbf{x}_i) = p(t=t_i | \mathbf{x}=\mathbf{x}_i), \: \in [0,1]$ \citep{Rosenbaum1983}.
 The scores can be used to compensate for the relationship between the covariates and the treatment assignment using Inverse Probability of Treatment Weights (IPTWs), reweighting each sample according to its propensity score.
 Step (3) is undertaken using `clever covariates' which are similar to the IPTWs.
 They form an additional covariate variable ${H(1,\mathbf{x}_i) = g(1| \mathbf{x}_i)^{-1}}$ for individual $i$ assigned treatment, and $H(0,\mathbf{x}_i) = -g(1| \mathbf{x}_i)^{-1}$ for individual $i$ not assigned treatment.
-The notation when conditioning on a single numeric value implies an intervention (\textit{i.e.}, $g(1| \mathbf{x}_i) \equiv g(\mbox{do}(\mathbf{t}=1)| \mathbf{x}_i)$).
-A logistic regression is then undertaken: $\mathbf{y} = \sigma^{-1}[\hat Q^0(\mathbf{t},\mathbf{x})] + \epsilon \hat H(\mathbf{t},\mathbf{x})$ where $\sigma^{-1}$ is the logit/inverse sigmoid function, $\hat Q^0(\mathbf{t},\mathbf{x})$ is set as a constant, suppressed offset (\textit{i.e.}, no associated regression coefficient) and $\epsilon$ represents a fluctuation parameter which is to be estimated from the regression.
+The notation when conditioning on a single numeric value implies an intervention (\textit{i.e.}, $g(1| \mathbf{x}_i) \equiv g(\mbox{do}(t=1)| \mathbf{x}_i)$).
+A logistic regression is then undertaken: $y = \sigma^{-1}[\hat Q^0(t,\mathbf{x})] + \epsilon \hat H(t,\mathbf{x})$ where $\sigma^{-1}$ is the logit/inverse sigmoid function, $\hat Q^0(t,\mathbf{x})$ is set as a constant, suppressed offset (\textit{i.e.}, no associated regression coefficient) and $\epsilon$ represents a fluctuation parameter which is to be estimated from the regression.
 Once $\epsilon$ has been estimated, we acquire an updated estimator:

-This equation tells us that our new estimator $\hat Q^1$ is equal to the old estimator balanced by the corrective $\epsilon H(\mathbf{t}, \mathbf{x})$ term.
+Here $t'$ is the particular interventional value for $t$.
+This equation tells us that our new estimator $\hat Q^1$ is equal to the old estimator balanced by the corrective $\epsilon H(t, \mathbf{x})$ term.
 This term adjusts for the bias associated with the propensity scores.
 When the $\epsilon$ parameter is zero, it means that there is no longer any influence from the `clever covariates' $H()$.
 The updated estimator $\hat Q^1$ can then be plugged into the estimator for $\hat{\boldsymbol{\tau}}(\hat Q^1;\mathbf{x})$.
-When the optimal solution is reached (\textit{i.e.}, when $\epsilon = 0$), the estimator $\hat Q^*$ also satisfies what is known as the efficient Influence Curve (IC), or canonical gradient equation \cite{Hampel1974, vanderLaan2011, Kennedy2016}:
+When the optimal solution is reached (\textit{i.e.}, when $\epsilon = 0$), the estimator $\hat Q^*$ also satisfies what is known as the efficient Influence Curve (IC), or canonical gradient equation \citep{Hampel1974, vanderLaan2011, Kennedy2016}:

 where $IC(y_i, t_i,\mathbf{x}_i)$ represents the IC, and $IC^*(y_i, t_i,\mathbf{x}_i)$ represents the efficient IC for consistent $\hat Q$ and $\hat g$.
 It can be seen from the right hand side Eq.~\ref{eq:EIC} that at convergence, the estimator and its corresponding estimand are equal: $y_i = \hat Q(t_i, \mathbf{x}_i)$ and $\hat Q(1, \mathbf{x}_i) - \hat Q(0, \mathbf{x}_i) = \boldsymbol{\tau}(Q;\mathbf{x})$.
 Over the whole dataset, all terms in Eq.~\ref{eq:EIC} `cancel' resulting in the mean $\bar{IC}=0$.
 As such, the logistic regression in Eq.~\ref{eq:update} represents a solution to the IC via a parametric submodel.